BLE-LTER/ble-metadata-template/data_submission_instructions.md

 #### Other columns
 - Creator order: Per LTER best practices, the LTER site will be listed as first creator of the dataset.
 For each creator, list the preferred authorship order, starting with 2.
 For other personnel, leave blank.
 - Fill in your organization, address, contact info, etc. _only_ if this is your first time submitting _or_ if there has been a change.
 Otherwise, we most likely have your information already.
 Do list this information for other personnel as we might not have it.
-- Include [ORCIDs](https://orcid.org/) as much as possible, which is a persistent identifier system for researchers.
+- Include [ORCIDs](https://orcid.org/) as much as possible.
+ORCID is a persistent identifier system for researchers.
 You might want to encourage your team members to get one and fill out a profile.
 Merely having an ORCID is no good without a profile.

 ## Keywords